 15. A 17-year old boy lives independently.
 He is married and has one child.
 He wants to participate in a medical research study.
 Does he need his parents’ permission?

-16. A physician went to vacation for 2 weeks.
+16. A physician went on vacation for 2 weeks.
 He did not find another physician to cover him.
-One of his patients with hypertension developed severe headache.
+One of his patients with hypertension developed severe headaches.
 The patient has an appointment with the doctor as soon as he comes back from vacation.
 The patient did not look for another physician and decided to wait.
-The patient suddenly collapses and was diagnosed to have intracranial haemorrhage.
+The patient suddenly collapses and was diagnosed to have intracranial hemorrhage.
 Is the physician responsible for this patient?

 17. A 40-year old schizophrenic patient needs hernia repair.
-Surgeon discussed the procedure with the patient who understood the procedure.
+The surgeon discussed the procedure with the patient who understood the procedure.
 Can the patient give consent?

 18. A physician picked up a car accident victim from the street and brought him to the ER in his car.
 He did not want to wait for an ambulance because the patient’s condition was critical.
 Physical examination in the ER reveals quadriplegia.
 Is the physician liable for this consequence?

-20. A 18-year old man is diagnosed to have suspected bacterial meningitis.
+20. An 18-year old man is diagnosed to have suspected bacterial meningitis.
 He refuses therapy and returns to the college dormitory.
 What should a physician do in this situation?

 21. Is it ethical for doctors to strike?
 If so, under what conditions?